 Average Car Mileage UK

-In 2018, the average car in the UK drove 7,600 miles—down from 9,200 miles in 2002.
-British motorists drive 17% less now than than they did in 2002, a decrease that's primarily driven by a drop in business driving.
-From 2002 to 2018, business mileage is lower by 900 miles a year, commuting mileage is down 100 miles a year and other private driving is lower by 500 miles a year.
+In 2019, the average car in the UK drove 7,400 miles—down 20% from 9,200 miles in 2002.
+British motorists drive less now, primarily driven by a drop in business driving and private driving.
+Commuting mileage has held steady at 2,700 miles a year on average per car.
+From 2002 to 2019, business mileage is lower by 900 miles a year, commuting mileage is flat and other private driving is lower by 700 miles a year.

 |Change in UK Driving Habits||Business Miles||Commuting Miles||Other Private Miles||Average Total Miles|

-This annual mileage made up of car trips where the average car journey is 8.4 miles long.
+The average car journey for these care is 8.4 miles long.

 During a time when cars are being driven less and less, it's interesting to note that the number of cars licensed in the UK has continued to rise steadily—so while the mileage per car has dropped, you could argue that as a country we are driving more.

 Average Mileage per Day, Week, Month and Year

 How much do we drive per day, week or month?
 On a daily basis, cars in the UK drive an average of 20 miles a day, 142 miles a week, 617 miles a month and 7,400 miles a year.